 Methods, Compositions and Collections are principal components of Composition Library and Search, View, Print and Add functions are provided.
 Each is held in a designated Library as follows:

 - CCCBR - Contains the official CCCBR Methods Library of rung methods (only) maintained by the Central Council Technical & Taxonomy Workgroup.

 - Public - Contains any methods (yet to be rung), compositions or collections that have been published by Composition Library users.

 - Private - Contains any methods, compositions or collections that have been added to Composition Library by users but not yet published.
 These remain confidential and can only be searched or viewed by the owner, or by others given a special link by the owner.
 The link is generated by Composition Library from the view page.

 Unless the user specifies a library filter in as search, all libraries will be searched for methods, compositions and collections accessible to them.

 Methods are imported regularly and automatically to keep the method libraries up to date.
 Composition Library classifies the methods and derives the properties of the method.
 These are shown on the method view page.
-This shows the method above and below for Hunt methods, as well as the leadhead group, internal falseness and a number of other properties, each of which can be used to search for related methods.
+This shows the method above and below for methods with a hunt bell, as well as the leadhead group, internal falseness and a number of other properties, each of which can be used to search for related methods.
 A link to compositions composed for the method is also shown on the view page.
 However, the real power of Composition Library is the ability to search for compositions that work for a particular method even though they were not composed for it.
 Clicking the Find Composition on the method view page will initiate a background search for compositions that work and are true to the selected method.
-These compositions, displayed in sequence of musicality, can then be viewed in My Searches.
+These compositions, initially displayed in sequence of musicality, can then be viewed in My Searches.
 Note however, that this function is only available to Power Users.

 Users can give any method a star rating from one to five stars.
 A weighted average of users' ratings is shown on the view page for the method.